Charlotte and Mariah were both sitting with paper and pencil. They were both writing.

 "Where you start writing the words is different, too, with some languages," Mariah said.

 Charlotte nodded.
 "When we write in English and other languages that use the same letters as English does, we write from left to right.
-Mariah and I are both learning to read and write languages that are written from right to left."
+Both Hebrew and Arabic are written from right to left."
 Charlotte picked up her pencil and wrote "My name is Charlotte" on her pad of paper.
 Then she showed it to Emil.

 "Sometimes," Mariah said, "we play a game we call, 'Naming Things.'
 One of us asks the other how she says something in her special language, then repeats it back."